riscv-ovpsim/imperas-riscv-tests/README.md

            [riscvOVPsim_User_Guide.pdf](https://github.com/riscv-ovpsim/imperas-riscv-tests/blob/main/riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf) for more information.

 #### riscvOVPsimPlus
 This extends the functionality of riscvOVPsim and provides many more features including full configurable instruction trace, GDB/Eclipse debug, and memory configuration options.
-Additionally in the model are: CLIC, Debug Module/Mode, multi-hart, H-hypervisor simulation, and also 'near-ratified' ISA extensions: V-vector, B-bitmanip.
+Additionally in the model are: CLIC, Debug Module/Mode, multi-hart, H-hypervisor simulation, and also 'near-ratified' ISA extensions: V-vector, B-bitmanip, K-crypto(scalar).

-(Extensions still with a lot to be developed before ratification including K-crypto, P-DSP(wip), and user custom extensions, are available in Imperas simulators from [Imperas](https://www.imperas.com/riscv)).
+(Extensions still with a lot to be developed before ratification including K-crypto (vector), P-DSP(wip), and user custom extensions, are available in Imperas simulators from [Imperas](https://www.imperas.com/riscv)).

 For more information see the [riscv-ovpsim-plus/README.md](https://github.com/riscv-ovpsim/imperas-riscv-tests/blob/main/riscv-ovpsim-plus/README.md) and